AAT Kings - Tassie’s Parks and Nature Itinerary

 Cradle Mountain

-Cradle Mountain has not always been pristine – it owes much of its protected status to early settlers Gustav and Kate Weindorfer, who were pivotal in championing the conservation of the area.
-Their efforts are remembered at Waldheim Chalet, their former home, set among myrtles and King Billy pines that gradually give way to moss covered ancient rainforests and deep river gorges, snow-tipped peaks and wild alpine moorlands.
+Cradle Mountain owes much of its protected status to early settlers Gustav and Kate Weindorfer, who were pivotal in championing the conservation of the area.
+Their efforts are remembered at Waldheim Chalet, their former home, set among myrtles and King Billy pines that gradually give way to moss-covered ancient rainforests and deep river gorges, snow-tipped peaks and wild alpine moorlands.
 This is the heart of the Tasmanian Wilderness World Heritage Area, carved by glacial waterways like Dove Lake.
 You can see why Bennetts wallabies, echidnas, wombats and pademelons live here – you, too, will find it hard to tear yourself away.
-If you’re a night person, consider enlisting to spot Tassie’s nocturnal animals, at a devil sanctuary.
+If you’re a night person, consider enlisting to spot Tassie’s nocturnal animals, whether at a devil sanctuary or in the wild.
+Optional Cradle Mountain tours see you spotting elusive creatures.
+Where else in the world can you say you saw a devil feed? (own expense).

 Cradle Mountain